Beachy Head (poem): Romanticism

-Smith's first published work, Elegiac Sonnets (1784), had been an influential early text in the literary movement which would come to be known as Romanticism.
+Smith's first published work, Elegiac Sonnets (1784), was an influential early text in the literary movement which would come to be known as Romanticism.
 Smith's sonnets differed from previous sonnets in both subject matter and tone.
-Smith wrote about her personal troubles, rather than love, and created an overall feeling of bleak sadness.
+She wrote about her personal troubles, rather than love, and created an overall feeling of bleak sadness.
 She also used less complex rhyme schemes, to write sonnets that were sometimes criticized for their simplicity but have also been seen as pursuing more natural, more direct poetic language which matched the emotions she expressed better than the artificial language common to Italian sonnets.
 This pursuit of simple, direct expression is among the reasons Smith is classed as a Romantic poet, and partly inspired the poetic innovations of William Wordsworth and Samuel Taylor Coleridge's Lyrical Ballads (1798).
 Beachy Head challenges some conventions of Romantic poetry.
-For example, the poem evokes the Romantic idea of individual genius, but in a way that is "inflected by a desire to challenge social constructions of individuality."
+For example, the poem evokes the Romantic idea of individual genius, but in a way that is "inflected by a desire to challenge social constructions of individuality".